THERAPISTS |

 Please visit hopeinyoucounseling.com

-Oklahoma City University, 2022
+Shanna Dean, LPC MEd., Professional Counseling, Oklahoma City University, 2022

-Oklahoma State University, 2006
+B.A., Psychology, Oklahoma State University, 2006 |

-Oklahoma Baptist University, 2016
+B.A., Psychology, Oklahoma Baptist University, 2005 |

 Shanna has a passion for helping people and wants every client to feel safe, comfortable, and understood.
 Her main goal as a therapist is to assist people with their pyschological, emotional, and social well-being.

 She has a person-centered philosophy, so her first step will be getting to know you as an individual as well as your goals.
 After getting to know one another, she will incorporate various modalities such as cognitive behavioral therapy, and Gottman Method to help you work through conflicts and achieve yours goals.
-If you desire, she is also available for Christian counseling as well.

 Shanna expecially enjoys working with couples; however, she loves helping adolescents and adult individuals who struggle with anxiety, depression, and marital concerns.
 She has always had an interest in relationships and what makes them succeed or break down.
-This love of all things relationshop, coupled with her personal experience with divorce and divorce withing her family has motivated her to help others who are struggling.
+This love of all things relationship, coupled with her personal experience with divorce and divorce withing her family has motivated her to help others who are struggling.
 While working with couples, she will be using Gottman Method, as she is level 1 and 2 trained.

 Shanna Worked as a case manager from 2006-2009 for a community mental health center, assisting clients with meeting their basic needs such as food, clothing, and shelter.
 In 2006, she earned her Bachelor's degree in psychology from Oklahoma State University and in 2022, she earned her Master's degree in Applied Behavorial Studies with an emphasis in Professional Counseling.
 She was a stay-at-home mom from 2011-2022 with her three beautiful daughters.